Risks of entering China

 This is the case for validation

-The difference between a resilient China entry and a design-exposed one is almost always created in the period before in-market operations begin.
+The difference between a resilient China entry and a design-exposed one is often created in the period before in-market operations begin.

 This is what market validation accomplishes.
 It surfaces the market entry design exposures the company will face and creates the evidence base to design around them before the commitments are made.